GutoRech1990/GutoRech1990/README.md

 ## About Me

-- 🎓 **Education**: Accountant specialized in Brazilian indirect taxes and Software Development student, focused on Web development
+I’m an accountant with extensive experience in Brazilian indirect taxes, now embracing the exciting world of technology.
+Currently a Software Development student, I’m focusing on web development to combine my analytical expertise with innovative solutions.
+My journey bridges the gap between numbers and code, aiming to create impactful tools for businesses and users alike. 🚀

-- ## Certifications and Courses
+## Certifications and Courses
 - 🧑‍💻 [Full-Stack Development Course](https://lifelong-learning.lu): Luxembourg Lifelong Learning Center (Sep2024–Jul2025)
 - 🎓 [Systems Analysis and Development](https://www.uninter.com): (Oct2022–Apr2025)